StefanScherer/windows-docker-machine/README.md

 ### Accessing published ports of Windows containers

 When you run Windows containers with publish ports then you can use the IP address of the Windows Docker host to access it.
-The `docker-machine` binary can give your the IP address with a command.
+The `docker context inspect` command can give your the IP address with a command.

 Example: Run the whoami Windows container and open it in the default browser.